ninjitaru/androidx-particles/README.md

         .oneShot(anchorView, numParticles);
 ```

-Note that the particle system checks the position of the anchor view when `oneShot()` (or `emit()`) is called, so it requires the views to be measured.
+Note that the particle system checks the position of the anchor view when `oneShot()` or `emit()` is called, so it requires the views to be measured.
 This means that **the particle system won't work properly if you call `oneShot()` or `emit()` during onCreate or onStart**.
 For more information, check the [FAQ](https://github.com/thomorl/androidx-particles/wiki/FAQ#my-particles-are-always-shown-in-the-top-left-corner-what-is-going-on).

-When you create the particle system, you specify how many particles it will use at maximum, the resourceId or the drawable you want to use for the particles, and how long the particles will live.
+When you create the particle system, you specify how many particles it will use at maximum, the resource ID or the drawable you want to use for the particles, and how long the particles will live.

 Then you configure the particle system.
 In this case, we specify that the particles will have a speed between `0.2` and `0.5` pixels per millisecond (support for _dp_ will be included in the future).
 Since we did not provide an angle range, it will be considered as "any angle" (0° – 360°).

-Finally, we call `oneShot()`, passing the view from which the particles will be launched and saying how many particles we want to be shot.
+Finally, we call `oneShot()`, passing the view from which the particles will be launched and specifying how many particles we want to shoot.

 ![Leonids fireworks demo](docs/images/leonids_one_shot.gif)